jylsec/vuldb/TP-Link/tplink_TL-WR743ND/Buffer_overflow-sub_44D9F8-ssid/README.md

 ## Vulnerability Analysis

-The program receives the value of the host field through the `httpGetEnv` function,concatenates it into a formatted string using the `strncpy` function.
+The program receives the value of the host field through the `httpGetEnv` function, copy it using the `strncpy` function.
 Since the attacker's input length isn't checked either , buffer overflow exists.

 ![code](code.png)